 Safe Routes To Schools

-5/29/2020 - The Safe Routes To Schools project is progressing along Ridgeway Boulevard.
-This project is anticipated to be complete on time, before school starts!
+The Safe Routes To Schools project is complete.
 See the pictures below for a glimpse of the new, safe route to school.

 New Milavec Lake Circulators